-This is a nice formula that definitely cleans the skin, but I don’t use it for makeup removal.
+This is a nice formula that definitely cleans the skin, but I wouldn’t use it for makeup removal.
 In my personal use, I found I was instinctively avoiding it if my skin felt dry/dehydrated.
 It’s nice for a morning cleanse, and fine as a second cleanse after a good oily balm.

 It’s nicely ph-balanced, not too alkaline, not too stripping.
-It feels nice when using it and is very comfortable on the skin.
+It feels good when using it and is very comfortable on the skin.
 I love the packaging, it does the job and isn’t faffy.
 If you want the money in your formula and not your packaging, you’ll like this entire range.
 They’ve managed to make some of the most generic, low-priced packaging available look aspirational.
 Clever work.

 What’s not so good about it?